 MN's suicide prevention and mental health crisis texting service now available 24/7

-Provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
+Formerly known as the National Suicide Prevention Lifeline (1-800-273-8255), this services provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 - Regular bereavement mailings - Mailings continue through the first year of grief and may include a grief resource pack, quarterly mailings (to let you know what to expect around three, six and nine months after the death), a twice-yearly newsletter, and additional printed grief literature upon request.